momiji-bit/momiji-bit.github.io/_pages/about.md

 # 🔥 News
 - *2025.07*:  🎉🎉🎉 Our paper accepted by **ACM MM 2025**.
 - *2025.05*:  🏆🏆🏆 Our work won the champion of Micro-gesture Classification sub-challenge in **MiGA@IJCAI 2025**.
+- *2024.06*:  🏆🏆🏆 My undergraduate thesis was recognized as the **Best Thesis Award** at Hefei University of Technology.

 # 📝 Publications